Soft connection in training

 Colt starting under saddle

-• Thoughtful first saddles and mounting
+• Thoughtful introduction to saddling and mounting

-• Forward with feel, rhythm, and relaxation
+• Forward movement with rhythm, relaxation, and feel

-• Soft lateral/hindquarter control, brakes, steering
+• Soft lateral and hindquarter control, brakes, and steering

-• Age-appropriate exposure (obstacles, arena flow, trails)
+• Age-appropriate exposure including obstacles, arena flow, and light trail work

-Typical timeline: 3+ months depending on age and mindset.
 Owner handoff: a pickup lesson to transfer cues and timing.

 Ask about availability